Angels in America: Adaptations

-Film
+HBO miniseries

 In 2003, HBO Films created a miniseries adaptation of the play.
 Kushner adapted his original text for the screen, and Mike Nichols directed.
 HBO broadcast the film in various formats: three-hour segments that correspond to Millennium Approaches and Perestroika, as well as one-hour "chapters" that roughly correspond to an act or two of each of these plays.
 The first three chapters were initially broadcast on December 7, to international acclaim, with the final three chapters following.
-Angels in America was the most watched made-for-cable film in 2003 and won both the Golden Globe and Emmy for Best Miniseries.
+Angels in America was the most watched made-for-cable film in 2003 and won both the Golden Globe and Emmy for Best Limited Series.

 Kushner made certain changes to his play (especially Part Two, Perestroika) for it to work on screen, but the HBO adaptation is generally a faithful representation of Kushner's original work.
 Kushner has been quoted as saying that he knew Nichols was the right person to direct the film when, at their first meeting, Nichols immediately said that he wanted actors to play multiple roles, as had been done in stage productions.

 The main cast consists of Al Pacino, Meryl Streep, Emma Thompson, Jeffrey Wright (reprising his Tony-winning Broadway role), Justin Kirk, Ben Shenkman, Patrick Wilson, and Mary-Louise Parker.